 Duke Street Church

-Paul Davies, who lives in Kew and is Operations Director for The National Archives, will talk about the history of The National Archives’ site.
+Paul Davies, who lives in Kew and is Operations Director for The National Archives, talked about the history of The National Archives’ site.
 Previously known as Kew Meadows, it played an important role in both world wars and housed the Ministry of Labour and an experimental open-plan office building before the arrival of the Public Record Office almost 40 years ago.
-He will talk about the 1990s extension of what has now become The National Archives and the internal remodelling of some of the public access areas, and will bring us up to date with what has been happening with the neighbouring former Inland Revenue site.
+He talked about the 1990s extension of what has now become The National Archives and the internal remodelling of some of the public access areas, and brought us up to date with what has been happening with the neighbouring former Inland Revenue site.